Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 John Boughey |

-Vaping laws are changing!
-The Tobacco and Vapes Bill passed its second reading in Parliament on 16 April, so it looks like it will become law.
-In this guide, we’ll give you a vaper-friendly explanation of what rules are changing and why.
+In this guide, we’ll give you a vaper-friendly explanation of what rules were meant to change and why.
 We’ll also give you some pointers on how — and when — to prepare for the new rules.

 What’s in the bill?

-The Tobacco and Vapes Bill covers a lot of ground.
-There are rules in here that will impact the sale and consumption of all tobacco products (everything from cigars to heated tobacco) and all e-cigarettes for generations to come.
-The good news is that almost everything in the bill is built around creating a smokefree generation and keeping children safe from harm.
+The Tobacco and Vapes Bill covered a lot of ground.
+There were rules in here that could have affected the sale and consumption of all tobacco products (everything from cigars to heated tobacco) and all e-cigarettes for generations to come.
+Almost everything in the bill was built around creating a smokefree generation and keeping children safe from harm.

 The full text of the bill is on the parliament website here, but there is also a good summary of the bill on gov.uk here.
 It’s heavy stuff (we had to re-read it a few times) so we’ve summarised the main points below.